donmarky/donmarky/README.md

 # 👋 Hello!
 I'm Romark Cedon

-I'm a Computer Engineering student at Camarines Sur Polytechnic Colleges.
+I'm a **Computer Engineering student** at **Camarines Sur Polytechnic Colleges**.
 I have a passion for technology, programming, and problem-solving.
 I'm excited to share my projects and collaborate with others in the tech community!

 ## 🚀 About Me